 What's Different About Trial Balances in Zuora?

-The trial balance is fundamental to closing your accounting period.
-It's through the trial balance that Zuora summarizes all of your subscription transactions into an accurate and complete balance sheet.
+Through the trial balance, Zuora summarizes all of your subscription transactions into an accurate and complete balance sheet.

 Acting as a sub-ledger to your general ledger, Zuora manages all of your subscription accounts receivable transactions.
 This sub-ledger augments your other financial data, such as expenses and accounts payable, that is already in your general ledger.
 Your general ledger is not designed to handle subscription transactions, but Zuora is.